Small islands, big impact

 The strength of the concept is that all floating islands are connected by their various functions, as this artist impression shows.

-The concept consists of approximately nine island proposals with different functions.
-Copenhagen Islands is one in a series of landscape proposals.
-Furthermore, the significant feature will be the connection between those small islands.
-As a result, people will have the chance to enjoy festivals or special events on an integrated island.
+The concept comprises approximately nine islands with distinct functions.
+Copenhagen Islands is one proposal within a series of landscape designs.
+Additionally, a noteworthy aspect of this concept is the interconnectedness of these small islands.
+Consequently, individuals will have the opportunity to partake in small festivals or special events on an integrated island.

-Blecher originally is from Sydney, Australia where the harbor is filled with luxury but mostly unused yachts and floating homes.
-With this lack of ‘real use’ in mind, he wanted to create something different.
-By adding floating islands he hopes to bring back some life to the Copenhagen harbor.
-This would be an interesting addition to the current offer of yachts and even a wonderful houseboat that is moored here.
+Blecher, originally from Sydney, Australia, observed that the harbor was filled with luxurious yet mostly unused yachts and floating homes.
+Motivated by the lack of practical utilization, he aimed to create something unique.
+By introducing floating islands, he hopes to inject vitality back into the Copenhagen harbor.
+This addition would serve as an intriguing complement to the existing offerings of yachts and the enchanting moored houseboat.

 Funding needed

-Statenskunstfond and Havnekulturpuljen (two well-established Danish Art Foundations) have made the first move by funding for the first stage of this project.
-In the meanwhile, Blecher and Maarbjerg are looking for new investment for stage two.
-They hope this project can take part in changing overlook of Copenhagen as well as it can be used in other cities.
-For those people are interested in this floating project, you can visit the island in Copenhagen's Slusen and it will be moved to Refshaleøen in the spring.
+Statens Kunstfond and Havnekulturpuljen, two well-established Danish art foundations, have taken the first step by funding the initial stage of this project.
+Meanwhile, Blecher and Maarbjerg are actively seeking new investments for the second stage.
+They envision this project as a catalyst for transforming the overall landscape of Copenhagen and believe it can serve as a model for other cities as well.
+If you are interested in exploring this floating project, you can visit the islands in Copenhagen's Slusen, which will be relocated to Refshaleøen in the spring.

 Official website of the Copenhagen Islands